RHarryH/avispa-microf/README.md

 ### μF properties file

-The application will search for `config/microf.properties` file.
+As already mentioned, when running μF, the application will search for `config/microf.properties` file.
 Below table presents the μF specific properties, which can appear in the properties file.

 | Property name                     | Description                                                                                                                    |
 |-----------------------------------|--------------------------------------------------------------------------------------------------------------------------------|